-- (A) Cultivation shall be located as shown on the approved application site plan and in compliance with all provisions of this Chapter and any permit issued pursuant to Chapter 20.242. - (B) Once they become available, possession of a current, valid required license, or licenses, issued by any agency of the State of California in accordance with the MCRSA, and regulations promulgated thereunder covering a similar cannabis activity. - (C) A unique identifier for compliance with the County's T&T system shall be affixed to each permitted medical cannabis plant cultivated in Mendocino County, in compliance with Section 10A.17.050.
+- (A) Cultivation shall be located as shown on the approved application site plan and in compliance with all provisions of this Chapter and any permit issued pursuant to Chapter 20.242. - (B) Once they become available, possession of a current, valid required license, or licenses, issued by any agency of the State of California in accordance with the MCRSA, and regulations promulgated thereunder covering a similar cannabis activity. - (C) A unique identifier for compliance with the County's T&TTrack & Trace system shall be affixed to each permitted medical cannabis plant cultivated in Mendocino County, in compliance with Section 10A.17.050.
 The approved Third Party Inspector retained by the permittee will, upon the initial consultation visit, confirm adherence to this section.
 The Agricultural Commissioner's Office will likewise confirm adherence to this section during any compliance inspection.
-It shall be the responsibility of the permittee to ensure complete and accurate entry of information into the T&T system within 24 hours of the reportable activity occurring. - (D) Compliance with all statutes, regulations and requirements of the California State Water Resources Control Board, Division of Water Rights, including obtaining and complying with any applicable and approved permit, license or registration or the annual filing of a statement of diversion and use of surface water from a stream, river, underground stream, or other watercourse required by Water Code Section 5101

-- If a generator is used to support any aspect of the permitted cultivation operations, (E) (excluding the conditions set forth in 10A.17.040 (C)), it shall be as a secondary or back-up power source.
+It shall be the responsibility of the permittee to ensure complete and accurate entry of information into the T&TTrack & Trace system within 24 hours of the reportable activity occurring. - (D) Compliance with all statutes, regulations and requirements of the California State Water Resources Control Board, Division of Water Rights, including obtaining and complying with any applicable and approved permit, license or registration or the annual filing of a statement of diversion and use of surface water from a stream, river, underground stream, or other watercourse required by Water Code Section 5101. - (E) If a generator is used to support any aspect of the permitted cultivation operations, (excluding the conditions set forth in section 10A.17.040 (C)070(F)), it shall be as a secondary or back-up power source.
 The use of the generator is only allowed when, under certain conditions, the primary alternative power source is unable to provide its normal output and generate sufficient power to meet the needs of the cultivation operation and the legal dwelling unit.
 In this manner, the generator will serve as a backup and provide for the primary power needs on site only until the extenuating circumstances cease or are remedied and the alternative power source can again become the primary source for power.
 The containment area construction and dimensions to contain any leak or spill that may develop or occur shall be identified.
 The Owner's Manual and/or Operation Manual (or operational fact sheet) providing the operational characteristics and maintenance schedule for the generator shall be on-site and available for review.
 Also, provide a maintenance plan for the generator that details how spent oil, used oil filters, expired batteries and other hazardous wastes generated from the operation of the generator will be handled, including fuel storage and delivery systems.
 The generator shall be, at a minimum, equipped with the manufacturer's specified muffler.
 An analysis of the noise levels produced by the generator at full operational speed shall be performed by an accredited acoustical engineer.
-If this analysis indicates any violation of Mendocino County General Plan Policies DE100, 101 and 103, the generator shall be equipped with a hospital-grade muffler and a second acoustical analysis shall be performed by an accredited acoustical engineer.
+If this analysis indicates any violation of Mendocino County General Plan Policies DE100, 101 and 103, the generator shall be equipped with a hospital grade muffler and a second acoustical analysis shall be performed by an accredited acoustical engineer.
 If this second analysis indicates a violation of Policies DE100, 101 and 103, the generator shall be enclosed in a separate structure (other than the generator housing) designed for sound suppression.
-Any electrical wiring associated with the generator shall be of sufficient capacity and installed in such a way as to provide for the minimum installation and safety standards for the electrical service provided by that generator. - (F) Establish and maintain enrollment in Tier 1, 2 or 3 with the North Coast Regional Water Quality Control Board (NCRWQB) Order No. 2015-0023, if applicable, or any substantially equivalent rule that may be subsequently adopted by the County of Mendocino or other responsible agency. - (G) For cultivation areas for which no enrollment pursuant to NCRWQB Order No. 2015- 0023 is required, the site shall comply with the standard conditions set forth in that Order, which is set forth in Appendix A to this Chapter. - (H) Maintain the applicable "Defensible Space" protocols and distances, as established by the California Department of Forestry and Fire Protection around structures located on the legal parcel.
+Any electrical wiring associated with the generator shall be of sufficient capacity and installed in such a way as to provide for the minimum installation and safety standards for the electrical service provided by that generator.